 This technology will allow replacing people with robots, with the subsequent redistribution of human resources to perform more complex tasks.

 The main processes in supply chain management

 The supply chain consists of four main functions, linked together: supplier, manufacturer, distributor, and consumer.
 Within the supply chain, value is created that is perceived by the consumer.
-For the society or the economy as a whole, the goal is to maximize the meaning of the value created without spending too many resources on it.
+For society or the economy as a whole, the goal is to maximize the meaning of the value created without spending too many resources on it.

 However, the coronavirus pandemic in 2020 has seriously changed supply chain processes.
-The business faced a new reality: on the one hand, there was a sharp increase in online commerce, delivery, consumer patterns changed, and on the other hand, stable logistic ties between contractors were disrupted.
+The business faced a new reality: on the one hand, there was a sharp increase in online commerce and delivery, and consumer patterns changed, and on the other hand, stable logistic ties between contractors were disrupted.
 Many companies were painfully aware of the consequences of the cash gap and saw the complexity of manual data processing due to the low level of automation.

 The pandemic highlighted several key challenges faced by companies:

 - lack of diversification of suppliers,

 Manufacturers, distributors, and retailers were not ready for a sharp increase in demand for some categories of goods and a drop in demand for others – supply chains and sales plans were formed without taking into account the pandemic.
 This simultaneously led to supply disruptions, unclaimed stocks, and the need to rebuild logistics processes.
 Predicting demand in such conditions proved to be difficult.

 Lack of supplier diversification